Abide Someplace Good, Because “Wherever You Go, There You Are”

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

 In a world where tons and tons of slanted opinions are tossed at us (read: Facebook, Twitter, CNN vs Fox, TV commercials, politics), the truth is becoming a rare and precious commodity.
-Every day you are presented with tons of information; how much of it is factual and how much of it is questionable?
+Unlike what you are reading right now, AI will ensure that much of what you see is curated and slanted to reinforce opinions you already have.
+Every day you are presented with tons of information.
+How much of it is factual and how much of it is questionable?
 How do you know what is authentic and true versus what is twisted and spun?

-A famous movie line from “A Few Good Men” came when Jack Nicholson, playing an arrogant Marine Colonel, blew up at a young Tom Cruise.
-Challenged to deliver the facts, Nicholson shouted, “You want the TRUTH?!
+There is a famous movie line from “A Few Good Men”, a movie starring Jack Nicholson and Tom Cruise.
+Jack Nicholson, playing an arrogant Marine Colonel, was on trial for an incident that resulted in the death of a young Marine.
+The prosecuting attorney, (a young) Tom Cruise, pushed relentlessly to get answers about what happened.
+Challenged to deliver the facts, Nicholson finally snarled, “You want the TRUTH?!
 You can’t handle the truth!”
 The truth has consequences, as the story went on to demonstrate.
 But then, so does falsehood…

 A Modern Example